mhjort/trombi/README.md

 ```

 clj-gatling calls the writer function periodically (currently after each 20000 requests) and then
 generator once when the simulation is over.
+There is an example on how to use custom reporter in
+examples folder.

 ## Why